 - Reports enable auditors, security officers and system administrators to analyze current state and review historical changes.

 A rich set of connectors are included, to easily integrate with over most common systems and applications and to manage credentials including passwords, challenge/response profiles, biometric samples, OTP devices, PKI certificates and smart cards.

-The Hitachi ID Management Suite is designed as identity and access management middleware, in the sense that it presents a uniform user interface and a consolidated set of business processes to manage user objects, identity attributes, security rights and credentials across multiple systems and platforms.
+The Hitachi ID Management Suite is designed as identity management and access governance middleware, in the sense that it presents a uniform user interface and a consolidated set of business processes to manage user objects, identity attributes, security rights and credentials across multiple systems and platforms.
 This is illustrated in Figure [link].